Skip to main content

 A current medical marijuana authorization does not affect your admissibility assessment for a prior drug conviction.
 The admissibility question is based on the conviction, not your current legal status.
 Also note: you cannot bring marijuana across the Canadian border regardless of medical authorization in your home country.

-Get a detailed report showing how Canadian immigration law applies to your specific drug possession situation — with relevant IRPA sections, risk assessment, and recommended next steps.
+Get a detailed breakdown showing how Canadian immigration law relates to your drug possession situation, with relevant IRPA sections, complexity overview, and next steps reference.

 Your Next Step

 Don't guess at your admissibility.
-Use our free screening tool to understand how your drug possession record maps to Canadian law — anonymously, in minutes.
+Use our free explorer tool to understand how your drug possession record maps to Canadian law, anonymously, in minutes.

 Check your admissibility

-Find out exactly how your drug possession conviction affects your ability to enter Canada — and what options are available.
+Understand how your drug possession conviction affects your ability to enter Canada, and what options are available.

 No account required · Results in minutes